quii/learn-go-with-tests/pointers-and-errors.md

 ### Pointers

-* Go copies values when you pass them to functions/methods so if you're writing a function that needs to mutate state you'll need it to take a pointer to the thing you want to change.
+* Go copies values when you pass them to functions/methods, so if you're writing a function that needs to mutate state you'll need it to take a pointer to the thing you want to change.
 * The fact that Go takes a copy of values is useful a lot of the time but sometimes you won't want your system to make a copy of something, in which case you need to pass a reference.
-Examples could be very large data or perhaps things you intend only to have one instance of \(like database connection pools\).
+Examples include referencing very large data structures or things where only one instance is necessary \(like database connection pools\).

 ### nil

 * Pointers can be nil
-* When a function returns a pointer to something, you need to make sure you check if it's nil or you might raise a runtime exception, the compiler won't help you here.
+* When a function returns a pointer to something, you need to make sure you check if it's nil or you might raise a runtime exception - the compiler won't help you here.
 * Useful for when you want to describe a value that could be missing

 ### Errors

 * Errors are the way to signify failure when calling a function/method.
 * By listening to our tests we concluded that checking for a string in an error would result in a flaky test.
-So we refactored to use a meaningful value instead and this resulted in easier to test code and concluded this would be easier for users of our API too.
+So we refactored our implementation to use a meaningful value instead and this resulted in easier to test code and concluded this would be easier for users of our API too.
 * This is not the end of the story with error handling, you can do more sophisticated things but this is just an intro.
 Later sections will cover more strategies.
 * [Don’t just check errors, handle them gracefully](https://dave.cheney.net/2016/04/27/dont-just-check-errors-handle-them-gracefully)